Antiz96/aps/README.md

 Then, compare the sha256 hash of the built binary to the one of the pre-compiled release binary (which is also recorded in the `aps-<release_version>-x86_64.sha256` file in the release artifacts).
 Both hashes should be equal, indicating that the binary has been successfully reproduced.

-Each release artifacts are also cryptographically signed with the [`FDC3040B92ACA748`](https://keyserver.ubuntu.com/pks/lookup?search=FDC3040B92ACA748&fingerprint=on&op=index), with the detached signature for each artifacts distributed as `<asset_name>.asc`.
+Each release artifacts are also cryptographically signed from the [`FDC3040B92ACA748`](https://keyserver.ubuntu.com/pks/lookup?search=FDC3040B92ACA748&fingerprint=on&op=index) OpenPGP key, with the detached signature for each artifacts distributed as `<asset_name>.asc`.

 ### Build from source